Keystone Virus Makes Jump From Mosquitoes To Human For First Time

 Scientists reported the virus is part of a group that can cause encephalitis — inflammation of the brain — in humans and other species.
 But it is unclear if Keystone does.

-Morris suspects a lot of other people in the southeast may be carrying the virus.
+Morris suspects a lot of other people in the Southeast may be carrying the virus.

 "There is a reasonable chance that there is a number of cases out there," he told Tampa's Fox 13.